 We will have individual meetings with both parties.
 If all parties are in agreement we will then move to a joint session (usually the same day) Mediators will be present throughout all the session so you’ve no need to worry.
 Mediators won’t take sides.
 In the surroundings of our offices or a mutually agreeable venue, everyone will have a chance to speak and to be listened to in these sessions.
 We work to strict rules of confidentiality.
 Our job is to help you find a way to resolve your problems in a way to suit everyone involved.
-You and your neighbour find the solution.

 What happens at the end of mediation